 Now leading in the category of “things you wish you could un-see” are more than a million YouTube videos of teens swallowing heaping spoonfuls of ground cinnamon.
 Cue streaming tears, powdery gasps, laughing friends.

 While cinnamon is edible, swallowing it dry in these quantities has resulted in kids suffering respiratory distress, burns, and vomiting.
 Some teens have suffered collapsed lungs and ended up on ventilators from ingesting cinnamon in these quantities, according to an NIH journal article in the American Academy of Pediatrics journal Pediatrics.
 In this case, spice is not nice.

 Edibles — treats containing marijuana — are widely available in states where recreational marijuana is sold, and their consumption by teenagers is on the rise, according to a recent survey by the National Institute on Drug Abuse.
-And they’re likely to contain a bigger serving of tetrahydrocannabinol (THC) than the pot brownies you remember.
+They’re likely to contain a bigger serving of tetrahydrocannabinol (THC) than the pot brownies you remember.
 Eating weed-laced cookies, brownies, and gummy bears might seem more benign than burning down, but because it takes longer to feel the effects when you ingest the drug, teens might be tempted to keep eating when they don’t feel something right away, leading to a toxic overdose.
-Make sure your teen knows that edibles can be homemade or, in states where they’re legal, come from a commercial bakery.
-Best to be on the safe side and ask about the ingredients before sampling.
+Make sure your teen knows that edibles can be either homemade or, in states where they’re legal, made by a commercial bakery.

 Sleeping with a smartphone